With Waters Rising And Its Population Falling, What Is Venice's Future?

 Bassi is urging people in all the fields of science and art to come to Venice to reflect, study, create and compose, to help make it a truly living city for the whole world.

-Whether or not more people come, though, many Venetians fear there is a serious danger the prediction made by Lord Byron two centuries ago could come true:
+Regardless of whether more people come, though, many Venetians fear there is a serious danger the prediction made by Lord Byron two centuries ago could come true:

 O Venice!
 Venice! when thy marble walls